Note: Don't forget to check out the SpecFlow FAQ as well.

 How is SpecFlow+ licensed?

+SpecFlow+ is licensed per user.
 A single license entitles a single user to execute tests with SpecFlow+ on any number of local or remote machines (including build servers).
-The license is a perpetual license valid for the current release of SpecFlow+ at the time of purchase, and entitles you to free updates for a period of one year.

 More details on SpecFlow+ licensing can be found here.